What happens if cavities are left untreated?

 What happens after the tooth pulp has died?

 (The following scenario leaves aside any potentially reviving influences on the pulp, i.e. actual tooth regeneration/regrowth, from strict dietary measures as shown in this Gerson diet testimonial as well as from spiritual practices as featured in the Spirituality section of this site.)

 How about a decaying tooth creating an "interference field" and/or a focal infection which might create diseases in other parts of the body?

-The highly complex theory (and practice) of focal infections (when a localized infection such as in the jawbone may lead to disease symptoms elsewhere in the body) is being addressed in the continually expanded section on Dental interference fields and focal infections: on potential health effects.
+The highly complex theory (and practice) of interference fields/focal infections (when a localized process such as in the jawbone may lead to disease symptoms elsewhere in the body) is being addressed in the continually expanded section on Dental interference fields and focal infections: on potential health effects.

 Conclusion: should I leave my cavity untreated (by a dentist)?